2022 Vuelta a España, Stage 12 to Stage 21: Stage 16

 Following the last rest day, the riders tackled a flat stage that featured the penultimate chance for the sprinters to challenge for the stage win.
 The stage was mostly flat throughout but there two small lumps in the last 13 km that could spark some late attacks.
 The first of these lumps was 1.5 km long with an average of 6 percent while the second lump was 600 m long with an average of 8 percent.
 The riders passed through the intermediate sprint with 28.4 km left, with the sprint offering bonus seconds.
 The finish of the stage was slightly uphill.

 As soon as the stage started, Ander Okamika and Luis Ángel Maté attacked out of the peloton.
 Both riders built a maximum advantage of almost four minutes with and mainly controlling the pace in the peloton.
 As the riders came closer to the finish, the lead duo's advantage gradually came down.
 Close to the intermediate sprint, the break's lead stood at less than a minute.
 Maté and Okamika took the maximum points while Mads Pedersen took third place to further extend his lead in the points classification.
 The break hovered out front until they were reeled in with 13.8 km remaining.
 Shortly after both riders were caught, Ibai Azurmendi attacked but he was quickly brought back.

 The sprinters' teams and the GC teams soon took station at the front of the peloton.
 As the riders tackled a short climb inside the final 3 km, Primož Roglič accelerated out of the peloton.
 Pascal Ackermann was the only rider able to follow him while Pedersen, who had Danny van Poppel and Fred Wright with him, went off in pursuit of the two.
-They eventually caught up with the lead duo to make it five out front, holding a small gap over the peloton.
+They caught up with the lead duo to make it five out front, holding a small gap over the peloton.
 Meanwhile, from behind, the race leader, Remco Evenepoel, allegedly suffered a puncture but his mechanical happened in the last 3 km, which meant that he was credited with the same time as the main peloton.
 Up front, Roglič led out the group as he attempted to increase his gap over the other GC contenders.
-As the lead quintet sprinted for the win, Roglič collided with Wright, causing the former to crash heavily while the latter was able to stay upright.
+As the lead quintet sprinted for the win, Roglič collided with Wright, causing Roglic to crash heavily while Wright was able to stay upright.
 Amidst the chaos, Pedersen launched his sprint and no one came around him as he took his second stage win.
 Ackermann finished second while van Poppel took third.
 The reduced peloton finished eight seconds down while Roglič, who was credited with the same time as the lead group, crossed the line with several cuts on his right side.
 In the GC, Evenepoel kept the red jersey, with his advantage over Roglič reduced by eight seconds.
 The rest of the top ten remained unchanged.